 To avoid this issue, we recommend you resize large documents to fit within the above coordinate range.

-Microsoft Office 2013 Support
+Microsoft Office 2013 and later Support

 - If you have customized your Info Tab, some custom elements may not be supported.
 We recommend that you validate it to make sure it continues to display properly in a WebEx meeting.